The Walther Model 2 and Model 5

 With the second variant of the Model 5 the curvature of the top of the slide was altered slightly, and the shape of the ejection port was altered from the earlier oval shape to a more squared- off shape, but still with rounded corners.
 Most importantly, a rib was added to the top of the slide, similar to the one on the first variant of the Model 2, with a rippled non-glare finish and small integral front and rear sights.
 The second variant was probably introduced after the end of the First World War.

 Marschall indicates that the rear portion of the barrel, where the chamber is located, on the later Model 5 was a couple- hundredths of an inch thicker than the rest of the barrel (0.37 inch as opposed to 0.35 inch).
 I do not know if this change was made at exactly the same time as the other second-variant changes, but I suspect it was.
 At some point the design of the magazine release catch was changed slightly, and I assume this change also took place with the advent of the second variant.
 Serial numbers ran from the 90,000 range into the 110,000 range.
 Marschall indicates that there were two groups of serial numbers after the war in the ranges from 250,000 to 270,000 and 350,000 to 390,000.
-I have not seen any serial numbers in the 200,000’s, but my sample is small.
+I have not seen any serial numbers in the 200,000’s, but my sample remains relatively small.

 The entire line of Walther pistols from the Model 2 through the Model 7 are of a similar type: blowback operated, with a fixed barrel, concentric recoil spring, a concealed hammer, and a positive safety that locks the hammer when cocked.
 The recoil spring of the Models 2, 3, 4 and 5 is held on with a bushing at the front of the barrel, much like the 1910 Browning, which almost certainly influenced their design.
 The rear of the spring fits into a sleeve that prevents the spring being visible in the ejection port of the slide, and also helps prevent dirt from getting into the works.
 A lot of people misassemble the guns with this bushing on the front of the spring, which leaves the spring visible in the ejection port.
 I measure my Model 5 at 4.3 inches long by 3.1 inches high.
 It was the smallest vest pocket .25 until the advent of the Model 9.